Nickslabcode/Nickslabcode/README.md

 ## Hi, I'm Nick, short for Nikola

-### 🌱 Junior JavaScript Developer
+### 🌱 Junior Software Engineer @ interop.io • Junior JavaScript Developer

 A hands-on learner who's recently transitioned from tech support to coding.

 I graduated from Telerik Academy's Alpha JavaScript track, where I spent 6 months learning JavaScript and web development.
-Recognized for my dedication, discipline, and helpfulness to colleagues, I was offered a mentor role in the academy twice.
+Recognized for my dedication, discipline, and helpfulness to colleagues, I was offered a mentor role in the academy.

 Check my portfolio **[here](https://nikola-nenovski.info)**.

 ### 🚀 What I'm Working On

 - **JavaScript & React**: Actively practicing React, JavaScript, and TypeScript, continuously learning best practices, good coding habits, and writing clean code.
+Currently I'm invested into learning e2e testing with Playwright.

   ### **Current project**:
   Full-stack Domain info lookup SPA for displaying WhoIS, DNS and SSL information in one place, as well as extra info such as CDN and WordPress instance checks.